Taxation in the Netherlands

 Corporate Taxes & Dividends - Corporate tax rates are 20% for the first €200,000 and 25% on the remainder.
 Dividends are taxed at 15%.
 Private limited companies are known as bv or besloten vennootschap.

-VAT - There is a Value Added Tax called the BTW (Belasting Toegevoegde Waarde) of 21% on most goods and services and 6% for food, medicine and other selected items.
+VAT - There is a Value Added Tax called the BTW (Belasting Toegevoegde Waarde) of 21% on most goods and services and a low tariff of 6% for food, medicine and other selected items.
 If you run a business (ondernemer) then you will need to charge BTW to your clients; on the other hand you can also reclaim any BTW from your expenses.
 VAT returns can be done online (usually quarterly) through the tax department's web portal.
 Note, from 2019 the low tariff BTW will rise to 9%.

 Tax Refunds - If you have worked in the Netherlands only part of the year then you may be entitled to a tax refund, due to overpayment of income tax and national insurance contributions.
 You can request a refund directly from the tax office or during the filing of a tax return.